Does my wife miss me during separation? Yes. But it’s not going to be that simple I’m afraid.

 More marriages come back stronger after separation than you’d probably expect and your wife’s feelings do not instantly vanish.
 At least one part of her absolutely misses you during separation but that doesn’t necessarily mean she’s going to come back to you if you just sit around waiting.

 No matter how painful your separation was or what either of you did, the bond of marriage doesn’t just go away overnight.
-She still misses you but it’s what you do with that information which is going to matter.
+She still misses you but it’s what you do with that information that is going to matter.

 So what are the signs she misses you and what can you do about them?